 As of 2021, the Carolina Panthers preseason television broadcasting team consists of Taylor Zarzour, Steve Smith, and Kristen Balboni.

-In March 2022, the Carolina Topcats became the first NFL cheerleading team to have a transgender member, Justine Lindsay.
+In March 2022, the Carolina Topcats made history as the first NFL cheerleading team to include a transgender member, Justine Lindsay.

-On October 10, 2022, Matt Rhule was fired as the head coach of the Carolina Panthers after a 1-4 start to the season.
-His overall record with the team was 11-27.
-Steve Wilks was named the interim head coach.
+On October 10, 2022, Matt Rhule was fired as head coach of the Carolina Panthers after a 1-4 start to the season.
+Steve Wilks was named interim head coach.

-On January 26, 2023, Frank Reich, former Indianapolis Colts head coach, was hired as the head coach of the Carolina Panthers.
-Reich was the first starting quarterback in Panthers history in 1995.
+On January 26, 2023, Frank Reich was hired as the new head coach of the Carolina Panthers.

 As of 2023, the Carolina Panthers lead the all-time series against the Tampa Bay Buccaneers 25–22.